Formula Bar

 Add value to a Text Box using the Formula Bar

-After that, you can format the text box, align the number, add background color, and so on.
-This method also works for shapes.
+After that, you can format the text box, align the number, add background color, etc. This method also works for shapes.

 Wrapping things up

-This guide explained that the Formula Bar is a versatile tool with some useful functions.
-However, if you want to learn more about Excel, we recommend you the following articles:
+This guide explained that the Formula Bar is a versatile tool with useful functions.
+However, if you want to learn more about Excel, we recommend the following articles:

 Istvan Vozar